denver-code/docker-fastapi-panel/README.md

 # Docker FastAPI Panel
-Demo reposiroty that has basic docker + fastapi integration.
+Demo repository that has basic docker + fastapi integration.
-In future will be used in some of my projects
+In future, it will be used in some of my projects

 ## Features
 - Show containers + their status